Bleach: Weirdly Benevolent Celestial Bureaucracy

 Assumption 1: The celestial bureaucracy is oriented toward serving humans/'mortals' (As opposed to eg angels, cows, bugs, etc) in an essentially benevolent manner.

-Assumption 2: The world works the way it does for no deeper reason than because the the Powers That Be arbitrarily decided they would work this way.
+Assumption 2: The world works the way it does for no deeper reason than because the Powers That Be arbitrarily decided they would work this way.
 In every regard.

 Bleach retains Assumption 1, but it does not seem to incorporate Assumption 2.
 (Admittedly, I didn't follow the series all the way to the end, but I've occasionally stumbled across spoilers and I've yet to see my belief contradicted) Instead, in Bleach the world seems to have fundamental metaphysical rules, and the actual celestial bureaucracy -Soul Society- is intended to head off some of the Bad Ends that just... naturally exist through no fault of Soul Society's.